PeterMeyerIDS/x4ml/README.md

 - You can use an HTML file with moustaches etc. to build your own mini-dictionary, where the HTML is applied to all the XML files in your workspace.
 Just invoke the *show as dictionary* action.
 In order to get a custom heading of your online dictionary, try the *set name of dictionary* action. x4ml memorizes the dictionary name for your workspace.
 Per default, the headword list on the left of your dictionary is filled with the names of your XML files (excluding the .xml suffix part).
 You can tell x4ml how to find the headword in your XMLs with the action *set XPath for dictionary headwords*.
 - If you want to include external files, e.g. multimedia stuff, into your HTML, that is possible.
 If you have an image called *funny.jpg* and you want to include it, create a folder named resources (no other name allowed!) directly inside your workspace folder and put the image there.
 You can do this using the workspace manager (which automatically creates the resources folder) – or manually using your computer’s file explorer if you are using x4ml in Desktop mode.
 Now you can use, for example, `<img src="resources/funny.jpg">` in your HTML file to include the image there.

+## Roadmap
+There's still a lot to do:
+- server mode: more testing, better user data protection, better user management
+- XSLT support
+- XML on the right hand side (for easy comparison of two XML files)
+- namespace support in XQuery and HTML templates
+- integrated HTML validation support (instead of invoking the Nu Html Checker on [validator.w3.org](https://validator.w3.org/))
+- option to rename files in workspace manager